-In setting affordable housing policies, the evidence of affordable housing need must be combined with other information, including the viability and deliverability of housing development, to set a level of affordable housing that is realistic and deliverable.
-The 2022 Mid Sussex Local Plan Viability Study applies the likely costs of new housing developments, including affordable housing and other policy requirements such as accessibility and space standards, environmental policies and infrastructure contributions (Section 106).
+In setting affordable housing policies, the evidence of affordable housing need must be combined with other information, including the viability and deliverability of housing development to set a level of affordable housing that is realistic and deliverable.

-The requirement for the provision of a minimum of 30% affordable housing applies to all types of residential development.
-This includes changes of use, mixed use sites that incorporate an element of residential development, sheltered and extra care housing schemes, conversions, built to rent and private rent schemes and any other developments where there is an increase in the number of residential units on the site.
+The requirement for the provision of affordable housing applies to all types of residential development.
+This includes changes of use, mixed use sites that incorporate an element of residential development, sheltered and extra care housing schemes, conversions and any other developments where there is an increase in the number of residential units on the site.